DanH27/bitcoin-tracker/README.md

 # Bitcoin Tracker #

 8BTCoin is a 8 Bit inspired cryptocurrency trade in which you can buy or sell cryptocurrencies without using real money.
 As of 12/11/18 we only allow trading Bitcoins.
 Other coins will be added later.
-This app utilizes my 8BTCoin API which can be found here: https://btc-api-heroku.herokuapp.com/ The Swagger file/api documentation can also be found in the main folder.
+This app utilizes my 8BTCoin API which can be found here: https://btc-api-heroku.herokuapp.com/ The API repo can be found here: https://github.com/Dexter2772/bitcoin-api

 # Getting Started #